hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 Although it works for most of your application deployment, it requires to modify manifest files to add `imagePullSecrets` section.

 You can use the following step to add image pull secret to `service accounts`.
 When you try to create new applications, the `imagePullSecrets` will be automatically injected and used in downloading the images.
-The setup makes sense especially when you have the paid Docker subscriptions.
+The setup makes sense especially when you have the paid Docker subscription.
 Other developers use the same Kubernetes cluster can benefit the setup to have unlimited image download in their application deployment.